-The \overline{CS} pin must be driven high after the eighth bit of the instruction code has been given or the Chip Erase function will not be executed.
-Once the \overline{CS} pin is driven high, the self-timed Chip Erase function begins.
-While the device is executing the Chip Erase function the WIP bit in the STATUS register can be read to determine when the Chip Erase function is complete.
+The $\overline{CS}$ pin must be driven high after the eighth bit of the instruction code has been given or the CHIP ERASE instruction will not be executed.
+Once the $\overline{CS}$ pin is driven high the self-timed CHIP ERASE instruction begins.
+While the device is executing the CHIP ERASE instruction the WIP bit in the STATUS register can be read to determine when the CHIP ERASE instruction is complete.

-The Chip Erase function is ignored if either of the Block Protect bits (BP0, BP1) are not 0, meaning $\frac{1}{4}$, $\frac{1}{2}$, or all of the array is protected.
+The CHIP ERASE instruction is ignored if either of the Block Protect bits (BP0, BP1) are not 0, meaning 1⁄4, 1⁄2, or all of the array is protected.